HB645 (2024) Detail

 IV.
 The appointment of the registered agent shall terminate 31 days after filing of the notice of resignation with the secretary of state or on the appointment of a successor registered agent, whichever occurs first.
 The notice of resignation may include a statement that the registered office is also discontinued.

 V. If a registered agent changes its address to another place in this state, it may change the address of the registered office of any New Hampshire DAO for which it is a registered agent by filing a statement with the secretary of state as required by paragraph II, except that the statement need be signed only by the registered agent.
-The statement shall recite that a copy of it has been mailed to the limited liability company.
+The statement shall recite that a copy of it has been mailed to a New Hampshire DAO.

 VI.
 The registered agent shall have the status as a legal representative of the New Hampshire DAO as provided by RSA 301-B:19.